What you need to know about data preparation

-The entire purpose of harnessing data available to companies is to create descriptive models that can transform that data into valuable insights.
-But a critical part of that machine learning process is the point of gathering, cleaning and transforming the data.
+The entire purpose of harnessing data available to companies is to create descriptive models that can transform data into valuable insights.
+But a critical part of the machine learning process is gathering, cleaning and transforming data.

 Faulty data begets faulty insights and there’s no remedy for that.
-In order for data analysts, data scientists and business users to avoid this, the place of data preparation in the analytics process must be given appropriate attention.
+In order for data analysts, data scientists and business users to avoid this, data preparation must be given appropriate attention.

 But what exactly is data preparation and why is it such an important part of the AI revolution that is turning our world on its head?
 Here’s what you need to know.